teaghan/AI-Enhanced-Education/md_files/Activity_3.md

 1. Engage in a back-and-forth conversation to develop a better understanding of the topic.
 2. After the conversation, answer practice questions provided by the tool to receive feedback on your understanding.
-3. Bonus: Try finding out how to share your conversation with your teacher.
+3. Bonus: Try finding a way to share your conversation with your teacher.

 **Topic:** Solving Systems of Linear Equations

-**Context**: Assume you already understand how to solve single, multi-step equations.
+**Context**: Assume you already understand how to solve single-variable, multi-step equations.
 Use the tool to learn how to solve systems of linear equations using methods such as substitution and elimination.

 ## Instructions